emmanueldufourq/aims-ds-2022/Deliverables.md

 K-NN quiz due on the 5th January at 23:59

-Error based learning quiz 1 due on TBC
+Error based learning quiz 1 due on the 6th January at 23:59

 Error based learning quiz 2 due on TBC